-As you know we practice casting all the time.
-We try to recreate real life experiences and challenges; like windy day casting, or getting your fly to lay out straight at 80 feet so when you strip your fly you can set the hook at a distance.
-Not that you have to cast 80 feet but it is nice to know you can and trust me most fish are caught with accurate cast between 20 and 60 feet.
+As you know at The Fly Zone we practice casting all the time.
+We try to recreate real life experiences and challenges; like windy day casting, or getting your fly to lay out straight at 80 feet so when you strip your fly you can come tight immediately.
+Not that you have to cast 80 feet but it is nice to know you can, the reality is most fish are caught with an accurate cast between 20 and 60 feet.
 So why do we practice?
 We practice so we are ready for the opportunity to catch a fish of a lifetime.
-Well personally, I enjoy the comments we get when people pass by the park as we are casting on the grass and they give you that funny look, and ask, “How’s the fishing or Have you caught anything latey?
-LOL.
-If they only knew and saw the big picture.
-Well, the Fly Zone is not just a class, it is an attitude, it’s the ability to learn so you can correct your own casting problems, it’s the ability to have confidence in your own ability so you can make a great shot under pressure or sheer excitement.
-We all want to improve, me included, have fun and enjoy our time on the water.
-The roosterfish above is an example of staying in the moment, making a good cast and creating my own luck.
-You never know when a fish of a lifetime will track and eat your fly in gin clear water about four feet off the beach.
+The Fly Zone is not just a class, it is an attitude, a confidence, it’s the ability to self correct your own casting problems when your fishing.
+We all want to improve, me included, have fun and maximize our time on the water.
+The Rooster fish above is a testament to staying in the moment, making a good cast, and being lucky that all the knots held fast!
+LOL You just never know when a fish of a lifetime tracks and eats your fly, belly on the sand, two feet off the beach.
+Unless you practice for that moment and it can never be visualized!
 Tight lines!